 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Library has only one type of item that qualifies for reporting in this category.
-The governmental funds report unavailable revenues from property taxes, while the governmental-wide report only property taxes.
+The Library has two items that qualifies for reporting in this category.
+The first relates to property taxes.
+The governmental funds report unavailable revenues from property taxes, while the government-wide report only property taxes.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
+The second item is the future resources yet to be recognized in relation to the pension accrual calculation.
+These future resources arise from differences in the estimates used by the actuary to calculate the pension liability and the actual results.
+The amounts are amortized over a period determined by the actuary.